rucio/documentation/docs/installing_server.md

 ```

 In general, the Rucio account which created such a rule will be used to request a
-JWT token for OAuth2 authentication with FTS.
+JWT token for OAuth2 authentication with FTS3.
 More specifically, there
 are three Rucio authentication flows that are possible:

 1. __User Token Exchange__: In this case, a valid OIDC token that the user authenticated
    with in Rucio is getting [exchanged](https://indigo-iam.github.io/docs/v/current/user-guide/api/oauth-token-exchange.html)
-   with an appropriate token that is intended to be served to the FTS server.
+   with an appropriate token that is intended to be served to the FTS3 server.
-   This FTS intended token must have a specific audience [*] as well as
+   This FTS3 intended token must have a specific audience [*] as well as
-   specific scopes [**] that the FTS server expects, this applies for the next
+   specific scopes [**] that the FTS3 server expects, this applies for the next
    authentication flows as well.
-It is also worth noting that the acquired FTS
+It is also worth noting that the acquired FTS3
    intended token includes all original claims that were present in the initial token.

 1. __Admin Flow__: In this Rucio authN/Z flow, the [client_credentials](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow)
    flow is used with the __Rucio Admin IAM Client__ [C2].
 The __sub__ claim of the
    acquired token becomes the __client_id__ of [C2].
 In this case any group membership
-   that was present in the original token is not included in the new FTS intended
+   that was present in the original token is not included in the new FTS3 intended
    token.
 Additionally, for this flow to be successful a valid user OIDC token
    must already be present in the database.